dougnoel/sentinel.example/README.md

 If a browser pops up and the tests run successfully, you have successfully imported the project and are ready to build tests.

+## 1.4 Setting up the Project in Visual Studio Code(10 minutes)
+Visual Studio code is a supported alternative to Eclipse.
+It has Windoes, Mac, and Linux versions: https://code.visualstudio.com/download

+### 1.4.1 Installing Plugins

 # Section 2: Writing Your First Test (20 minutes)
 Now that you have sentinel.example up and running, let's create a new test.